PIVOT-Framework/pivotprompts/all-prompts.md

 ```
 For the final TESTING & VALIDATION phase of the PIVOT framework, help me design small-scale experiments to test our strategy with minimal risk.

-Our synthesized strategy is: [Insert title/description from previous step]

 Please design 3-4 minimum viable experiments we could conduct in the next 30-60 days to test the critical assumptions of our strategy.
 For each experiment: